finos/open-source-readiness/docs/bok/Activities/Level-3/Talent.md

 Managing talent in financial institutions is crucial because the quality, motivation, and expertise of their workforce directly influence the institutions' ability to innovate, maintain a competitive edge, comply with regulatory requirements, and ultimately drive financial performance and growth.

 **THIS IS A PLACEHOLDER**

+## Attracting Talent

+ - Sponsoring Events
+ - Visibility in the open source space by contributing projects or engineering muscle

+## Nurturing Talent

-Train new and coach existing open source leaders Recognize contributions of organization's members Create programs to incentivize contributions of organization's members Drive an internal open source ambassadors program Making it easy to contribute
+ - Train new and coach existing open source leaders
+ - Recognize contributions of organization's members
+ - Create programs to incentivize contributions of organization's members

- Talent: Open Source career paths, incentivising, ambassadors, recognition
+ - Drive an internal open source ambassadors program
+ - Making it easy to contribute
+ - Set up open source career paths

-2. Talent Retention
+## Retaining Talent

  - Finance organisations are great at _attracting_ talent by simply paying very high wages.
 The problem is attrition.
  - It's important to understand that lots of open source is developed for _non-financial rewards_.